sviperll/argo/README.md

     ...
 ````

-And the way to use this module in Haskell it is [recommended](https://github.com/chrisdone/haskell-style-guide)
-to import this module like this
+It is [recommended](https://github.com/chrisdone/haskell-style-guide) to import this module like this

 ````
 import qualified Data.Text as Text